yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 31. What Are Fragments?
-> -A common pattern in React is for a component to return multiple elements.
-Fragments let you group a list of children without adding extra nodes to the DOM
+> - A common pattern in React is for a component to return multiple elements.
+Fragments let you group a list of children without adding extra nodes to the DOM.
 <br/><br/>